Group 14.png

 Problems

-Editing requires new date fields per price which can be difficult to conceptualize and manage in the current interface
+Editing an ongoing subscription requires new date fields per price which can be difficult to conceptualize and manage in the UI.

 • In the web app, prices are configured in cards that are shown in a list.
-With 10+ prices, it can be difficult to navigate to the prices that need editing and confirm the changes you’ve made.
+With 10+ prices, it is difficult to navigate to the prices that need editing and confirm the changes you’ve made.

 A long list of prices in the current implementation